idempiere/idempiere-examples/org.idempiere.wlistbox.editor.example/README.md

-Example for WListbox custom column editor configuration (through custom Payment Allocaion form example)
+Implement custom Payment Allocation form to illustrate how to setup custom column editor for WListbox.